PexMor/mytrace/README.md

 ## Credits

-Built on OpenTelemetry, structlog, and FastAPI concepts.
+Built on OpenTelemetry, structlog, and FastAPI.
 Inspired by Jaeger and Zipkin, simplified for local development and small-scale production use.

 ---